Calling for Explanation

 Sinan Dogramaci, The University of Texas at Austin

-“I am not entirely convinced by Baras’s arguments, though I found them fascinating and, indeed, I encountered something worth thinking about on nearly every page of this book.”
+“I encountered something worth thinking about on nearly every page of this book.”

 Marc Lange, The University of North Carolina, Chapel Hill